ltpitt/vagrant-pebble-sdk/README.md

 ![Contributions welcome](https://img.shields.io/badge/contributions-welcome-orange.svg)

 # Pebble SDK Vagrant machine
 > This repo allows to quickly install a functional Pebble SDK in a Vagrant (what is Vagrant: https://www.vagrantup.com/intro) Ubuntu Linux virtual machine.
+Once installed it will be possible to develop Pebble applications written in C or Javascript.

 ## Prerequisites for Vagrant